-This French lemon cake ni mambo yote.
+This French lemon cake ni mambo yote (is everything!).
 I came across it two weeks ago on the blog Dinner a Love Story.
 I tried it and have since baked it four times already.

 Some lemon oil cake recipes I made in the past for me hit the same notes as lemon mandazis (beignets).
 And that’s alright, if that is what you are looking for in a cake.

 This French lemon cake ticks all the boxes:

 - all the ingredients are already in your kitchen

 - uses oil not butter (for broke days)